mikemhenry/userdocs/docs-src/general/faq.md

 ```

 Problem: The exit code of the job is the exit status of batch script (job.sh) which in turn returns the exit status of the last command executed (simple) which in turn returns the return value of the last statement (printf()).
-Since printf() returns the number of characters printed (45), the exit code of the batch script is non-zero and consequently Slurm reports job FAILED although the job produces the desired output.
+Since printf() returns the number of characters printed (45), the exit code of the batch script is non-zero and consequently lsf reports job FAILED although the job produces the desired output.

 Solution: Explicitly return a value: